fasih124/odin-recipes/README.md

 # odin-recipes
-this project is to test my html basic knowledge.after completing tis project i will have a good understanding of :
+This project is to Test my HTML Basic Knowledge.After completing tis project, I will have a good understanding of :
- - how to add text.
+ - How to add Text.
- - how to add links.
+ - How to add Links.
- - how to add images.
+ - How to add Images.
- - how to add lists.
+ - How to add Lists.
- - how to use git properly.
+ - How to use Git properly.